MicrosoftPremier/VstsExtensions/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security issue with one of our extensions, feel free to report it via email to mailto:PSGerExtSupport@Microsoft.com or report it [here](https://github.com/MicrosoftPremier/VstsExtensions/security/advisories/new).
+If you believe you have found a security issue with one of our extensions, feel free to report it via email to mailto:PSGerExtSupport@Microsoft.com.